hesamhamdarsi/authz3/README.md

 ---
 ### 2- auth file:

-we are going to add a directory called decorator -> Project > authz > authz > decorator we are going to create "auth.py" file in the following directories:
+we are going to add a directory called decorator: Project > authz > authz > decorator

+we are going to create "auth.py" file in the following directories:

 Project > authz > authz > controller > apiv1

 Project > authz > authz > resource > apiv1